keshav-murthy/Appsierra_Selenium_Framework/README.md

 [Chrome Driver](https://chromedriver.chromium.org/downloads) for your platform.
 If you're running on Linux or Mac, ensure the Driver is executable.

-Specify the Chrome Dri`ver when running the test.
+Specify the Chrome Driver when running the test.

 ```shell script
 mvn test -DconfigPath=./env/prod.properties -Dwebdriver.chrome.driver=/path/to/chromedriver -DGroups=GroupName